VTiS15/UNOBot/README.md

 | Wild Draw Color | 60 pts |

 # Troubleshooting🛠️
+### There are more than one UNO games happening in my server.
+Remove the extra games by deleting the channels.
+If UNOBot gets stuck afterwards, end the remaining game by entering `/u-eg`.
-Make sure there is only **one** UNO category and maximum **one** ongoing game in a server at all times!
+You should always make sure there is only **one** UNO category and maximum **one** ongoing game in a server at all times.

-If UNOBot says it is your turn but otherwise when you actually try to play, simply ignore the stupid bot and try again.
+### UNOBot said it was my turn but not when I actually try to play.

-If UNOBot somehow gets stuck and is unresponsive in your server, try the following:
+Simply ignore the stupid bot and try again.

+### I only want people to use UNOBot's commands in a specific text channel.
+Deny UNOBot the permission to read other channels.
+NEVER restrict UNOBot's command usage in your Discord server's Integrations settings page, otherwise people cannot use UNOBot's commands in their UNO channels (because a player's UNO channel only exists during a game).

+### UNOBot is stuck and unresponsive!!!
+What do I do???
 * Forcefully end the ongoing game using `/u-eg`; or
 * Manually delete the UNO channels (and perhaps category)

 before starting a new game.
 If that does not work, try resetting UNOBot by entering `/u-settings reset` and `CONFIRM` afterwards.

 # Inspiration✨